SarahAmiraslani/sarahamiraslani/README.md

 ### Hi there 👋 I'm Sarah
 ***

-I am an aspiring Data Scientist and a Master's student studying applied data science at the University of Michigan.
+I am an aspiring Data Scientist and a Master's student studying Applied Data Science at the University of Michigan.

 - 🔭 I’m currently working on [predicting the popularity of new rap songs](https://github.com/SarahAmiraslani/Rap-Music-Analysis) using natural language processing.
 - 🌱 I’m currently learning about SQL and Supervised Learning.